colleen-davies/CourseraDataProject/CodeBook.md

     of the normalized magnitude of the result of applying a FFT to the body Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.

-The descriptions above were based on the “features\_info.txt” file provided by the study authors with the data set.
-The units were based on a combination of the two units provided in the study authors’ “README.txt” and the “features\_info.txt” description.
+The descriptions above were based on the features\_info file provided by the study authors with the data set.
+The units were based on a combination of the units provided in the study authors’ README and the features\_info description.
 We note that the base units for accelerometer measurements are standard gravity units (g), while the base units for gyroscope measurements are radians per second (rad/s).
 Since the Jerk signals are produced by deriving these measurements in time, then the units for accelerometer Jerk signals are g/s and the units for gyroscope Jerk signals are rad/s<sup>2</sup>.
 Finally, we note that taking the mean, standard deviation, magnitude, and Fast Fourier Transform of measurements preserves units \[2\].

 ### Independent tidy data set (Step 5)

-To produce this data set (avgvar.txt), the data set produced from Steps 1-4 was then grouped according to subject and activity, then collapsed so that the measurement variables are now the average value for a particular subject for a particular activity.
+To produce this data set (avgvar.txt), the data set produced in steps 1-4 was then grouped according to subject and activity, then collapsed so that the measurement variables are now the average value for a particular subject for a particular activity.
 For example, rather than having multiple observations for subject 1 for the activity “laying”, we now have one record for this subject-activity pair in which the numeric variables are now the average of all observations of that variable for that subject-activity pair.
-This was achieved using the dplyr package – specifically with group\_by(), summarize(), and across().
+This was achieved using the `dplyr` package – specifically with `group_by()`, `summarize()`, and `across()`.
 The variables and data are summarized in the following list.
-The list includes the variable name, type, the interval in which the values lie or factor coding, and a description.
+The list includes the variable name, type, the interval in which the values lie or factor coding, and a description (including units).
 These variables are the average within a subject-activity pair of the variables from the above data set.
-We use “avg” for “average” at the start of the variable names to avoid confusion with the later “mean” (vs. “std”).
+We use “avg” for “average” at the start of the variable names to avoid confusion with the original `mean` (vs. `std`).
 The unit abbreviations used here are: g = standard gravity units, rad = radians, and s = second.

 1.  `subject`: integer; 1-30; the subject who performed the activity for the window sample.